JoshPlaysGames/MTG-Game-Notes/Games/2023_01_26_CubeIdeas.md

 ### In: Miscalculation

 Feels good in both tempo based U decks as well as control based U decks.
-I feel like you put in Memory Lapse over this (which I actually thing was great).
+I feel like you put in Memory Lapse over this (which I actually think was great).
 _Out: I actually think Gush doesn't have a lot of support in your cube, and aside from a "free spell on the turn storm is going off" it feels weak.
 If you wanted to cut a counterspell I would play this over Negate_

 I would also play Gitaxian Probe for the free spell slot over gush, and let you know if it's safe to go for a combo.